Northumbria Police Plans

 - Police and Crime Plan Report to PCC (PDF)

 In September 2013, HMIC was commissioned by the Home Secretary to inspect the police response to domestic violence and abuse.
 A national report, Everyone’s business: Improving the police response to domestic abuse was published.
 A number of national recommendations were made including a commitment that every police force in England and Wales should establish and publish an action plan that specifies in detail what steps it will take to improve its approach to domestic abuse by September 2014.

 All forces were subject to individual force inspections.
 HMIC found that tackling domestic abuse is a clear priority for Northumbria Police and this is recognised by officers and staff throughout the organisation.

 However, the force recognises that improvements can always be made and therefore, in consultation with the police and crime commissioner, domestic abuse support organisations and victims' representatives, the force has produced an action plan to further enhance the service to victims of domestic abuse.

-The action plan is owned by the Detective Superintendent for Protecting Vulnerable People and various individuals have responsibility for ensuring that the actions are met within the timescales provided.
+The action plan is owned by the Detective Superintendent (Safeguarding Department) and various individuals have responsibility for ensuring that the actions are met within the timescales provided.